Project-MONAI/model-zoo/models/spleen_deepedit_annotation/docs/README.md

 The model was trained on 32 images and validated on 9 images.

 ## Data
-The training dataset is the Spleen Task from the Medical Segmentation Decathalon.
+The training dataset is the Spleen Task from the Medical Segmentation Decathlon.
 Users can find more details on the datasets at http://medicaldecathlon.com/.

 - Target: Spleen
 - Modality: CT